EoS-FM: Can an Ensemble of Specialist Models act as a Generalist Feature Extractor?: Related Works

-\paragraph{Moddel Ensembling.} A long-established strategy for improving machine learning performance is model ensembling~\cite{dietterich2000ensemble}.
-In this approach, multiple models, trained independently or with slight variations, are applied to the same input.
-Their predictions are combined, often through majority voting or averaging, to reduce individual model bias and variance.
+\textbf{Model Ensembling.} A long-established strategy for improving machine learning performance is model ensembling~\cite{dietterich2000ensemble}.
+In this approach, multiple models, trained independently or with slight variations, are applied to the same input and their predictions are combined, often through majority voting or averaging, to reduce bias and variance.
 A recent study has shown that ensembles of smaller models can even outperform single large networks in both accuracy and computational efficiency~\cite{kondratyuk2020ensembling}.
-More recently, feature-level ensembling has emerged as an effective alternative, where the intermediate representations (rather than the final predictions) from multiple models are fused before classification or decoding~\cite{ullah2025hierarchical}.
-This approach improves representation robustness and leverages complementary information from diverse models.
-In this work, we follow this principle by combining the representations extracted by several specialized encoders, each acting as a domain expert, before passing the fused features to a shared decoder.
-This ensemble-of-specialists design allows us to harness the diversity of specialized models while maintaining a unified and efficient downstream architecture.
+More recently, feature-level ensembling has emerged as an effective alternative, where intermediate representations from multiple models are fused before classification or decoding~\cite{ullah2025hierarchical}, improving robustness and leveraging complementary information.

+Unlike prior ensembling approaches, which aim to boost performance on a specific downstream task, our objective is to construct a general-purpose representation that transfers across diverse remote sensing tasks.
+Rather than combining full predictors trained for the same objective, we aggregate frozen pretrained encoders, each specialized on different datasets or modalities, and use their fused features as a shared backbone.
+In this sense, EoS-FM reframes ensembling from a task-level performance technique to a representation-level mechanism for building modular foundation models.

-\paragraph{Mixture of Experts.} Increasing the number of parameters generally improves model capacity but also raises inference costs. \textit{Mixture of Experts (MoE)} architectures address this issue by dividing the model into several smaller sub-networks, or experts, and activating only a subset of them for each input~\cite{jacobs1991adaptive}.
+\textbf{Mixture of Experts.} Increasing the number of parameters generally improves model capacity but also raises inference costs. \textit{Mixture of Experts (MoE)} architectures address this issue by dividing the model into several smaller sub-networks, or experts, and activating only a subset of them for each input~\cite{jacobs1991adaptive}.
 A routing network learns to select which experts to use, allowing the model to maintain high representational power while reducing computational cost~\cite{shazeer2017outrageously}.
 Our approach shares this modular idea: the encoder is composed of multiple disjoint experts (or specialists).
 However, unlike traditional MoE systems, we train each expert separately on different tasks and only later train the router and feature fusion layers.
 This results in a sequentially-built EoS rather than a jointly-trained MoE.